bowlercbtlabs/Github-Introduction-Lab-1/README.md

    - used to store files/code
    - allows for real time collaboration of files/code between users (version control etc.)
 - Why are we using github
+  - Github will be used to store all device configurations and a link to the repo will be placed in all the video descriptions
+  - This will allow a more streamlined user experience by giving our viewers the ability to follow along with us step by step
 - How to use github to access:
    - initial configurations
    -  final configurations